 Aides that are accompanying a child without another adult will be considered a guardian during the visit and will be charged admission.

-Hands-on House is a member of the Blue Stars Museum program, which runs from Memorial Day through Labor Day.
-This program gives free access for active military personnel and their families with proper ID.
+The Blue Star Museum program, which runs from Memorial Day through Labor Day, gives free access for active military personnel and their families with proper ID.